 There is no sufficient therapeutic experience with losartan in patients with heart failure and concomitant severe renal impairment, in patients with severe heart failure (NYHA class IV) as well as in patients with heart failure and symptomatic life threatening cardiac arrhythmias.
 Therefore, losartan should be used with caution in these patient groups.
-The combination of losartan with a beta-blocker should be used with caution.
+The combination of losartan with a beta-blocker should be used with caution (see section 5.1).